|

 pre-existing heap descriptor.

-is easier to use than HBufC
+RBuf is easier to use than HBufC, so

 should generally be preferred.
-RBuf
+RBuf was only introduced in version

-8.0, however, so older code and APIs use HBufC
+8.0, however, so older code and APIs use HBufC.

 The complete descriptor class hierarchy is